liquidvisual/prototypes/src/_docs/basics/templates.md

 ## How Templating Works

-**NOTE:** All of these folders live inside **/src** directory
+**NOTE:** All the following folders live inside the **/src** directory

 ### /_layouts

-Layouts are stored in the **/_layouts** folder and have 3 levels of heirarchy.
-This is to help maintenance.
-They inherit from the bottom up (starting from #3).
+Layouts are stored in the **/_layouts** folder and have three levels of hierarchy.
+This is to help with maintenance.
+Each template will inherit from the **bottom up** (starting from #3).

 1. master.html
 2. internal.html
-3. leaf template (eg. dashboard.html or login.html)
+3. Page Layout (eg. workflow.html)

 ### /_includes

 Some templates will draw on partials, which are just small HTML chunks inside the **/_includes** folder.
-These includes will sometimes use global template variables from their parent template.
+These includes will sometimes use global template variables from their parent template to change their function or appearance.

 ### /_data